Ponce, Puerto Rico: Major fires

 The city has withstood some nearly catastrophic fires.

-A major fire took place on February 27, 1820,Caminata Guiada: Centro Histórico de Ponce.
-Calle Isabel II. page 5.
-Retrieved 4 December 2009. that "almost destroyed the early Ponce settlement".
+A major fire took place on February 27, 1820, that "almost destroyed the early Ponce settlement".
 It destroyed 106 "of the best homes in town."
 In 1823, then Governor of Puerto Rico, Miguel de la Torre mandated that "every male from 16 to 60 years old must be a firefighter".
 Those firefighters had to supply their own fire fighting equipment (essentially picks, buckets, and shovels).
-Unfortunately, once De la Torre left office, this first fire fighting institution started to decay.
+Once De la Torre left office, this first fire fighting institution started to decay.

 Another major fire occurred in La Playa in March 1845, that destroyed "most of the Ponce vicinity."
 It significantly damaged the Spanish Customs House in Ponce, this being one of the few buildings left standing after the fire.
 The fire burned down the major buildings of the "Marina de Ponce".
 After this fire, then governor of Puerto Rico Conde de Mirasol (born Rafael de Aristegui y Velez), created a new fire fighting organization staffed by volunteers.
 In 1862, the Ponce Firefighters Corps was reorganized under the administration of Ponce mayor Luis de Quixano y Font, and Tomás Cladellas was named fire chief.
 In 1879 the Ponce Fire Corps reorganized again, with a new fire chief, the local architect Juan Bertoli.